rocky-linux/documentation/docs/guides/backup/rsnapshot_backup.md

 Getting the setup right with `rsnapshot` is a little daunting at first, but can save you loads of time backing up your machines or servers.

 `rsnapshot` is powerful, fast, and economical on disk space usage.
-You can find more on `rsnapshot`, by visiting [rsnapshot.org](https://rsnapshot.org/download.html).
+You can find more on `rsnapshot`, by visiting [the rsnapshot github](https://github.com/rsnapshot/rsnapshot).